Roibos22/Inception/README.md

 **Update docker-compose.yml**

 To include the WordPress container in our Application, we also have to add a new WordPress service to the docker-compose.yml file.
-This will follow the same pattern as the nginx and mariadb service and can look like follow:
+This will follow the same pattern as the nginx and mariadb service and can look like follows:

 ```
 services: